-Without realizing, you can easily spend hours on your phone because of the notifications you get each day.
+Without realizing it, you can easily spend hours on your phone because of the notifications you get each day.

-I don’t have any social media notification turned on, because I have an old phone and I’m so grateful for it!
+I don’t have any social media notifications turned on, because I have an old phone and I’m so grateful for it!

 Turning off your notifications is a great time-management tip to help you be more productive and efficient!

-Another hack that I love to embrace digital minimalism is to try to keep your inbox clean and organized.
+Another hack that I want to include in this digital minimalism checklist is to try to keep your inbox clean and organized.

 If you have accumulated too many emails for a long period, try to go through them one step at a time.

-I’ve seen people having thousands of emails in their inbox, so it can get overwhelming to declutter them.
+I’ve seen people having thousands of emails in their inboxes, so it can get overwhelming to declutter them.

 If you recognize yourself here, you can try to dedicate time each day to go through, for instance, 50 emails.